jamesamiller/macOS-setup/README.md

 ## Specific macOS Preferences

 I don't have many for the time being, and these can be done manually.
-Other options are in the `macos.sh` file in my dotfiles repository.

 ```bash
 # Show the ~/Library folder